Salmon Habitat Plan Implementation

 Progress Reports on Implementation

-In May 2012 the Implementation Progress Report 2005-2011 was released, providing a snapshot of the accomplishments the Green/Duwamish and Central Puget Sound Watershed (WRIA 9) has made over the past six years to implement the WRIA 9 Salmon Habitat Plan.
-The Implementation Progress Report updates the first Progress Report (Adobe Acrobat 3 MB), which was published in 2008.
+In March 2015 the latest Implementation Progress Report 2005-2014 was released, highlighting accomplishments and news in the Green/Duwamish and Central Puget Sound Watershed (WRIA 9 )since implementation of the Salmon Habitat Plan began nine years ago.
+The Implementation Progress Report updates the Implementation Progress Report 2005-2011, which was published in 2012.

 What's My Role as a Citizen in Plan Implementation?

 Successful implementation of the Salmon Habitat Plan requires action by individual citizens, businesses, and governments.
 You can lend a hand to help protect and restore the habitat salmon require.

 - Take steps in your daily life to be a good steward of the land and water of our watershed.
 Each of us can contribute to cleaner water and healthier habitat because wherever you are, Puget Sound Starts Here!.